WSOP Main Event Winners: Where Are They Now?

 Not everybody has the luxury of time to play poker.
 Hossein Ensan had worked as a taxi driver, waiter, painter, you name it – anything to make ends meet.
 At the age of 39, he’d managed to set up a small business which gave him enough time to explore his passion for poker.
 And at 55, he won the WSOP Main Event for $10 million.

 Ensan became the oldest champion since Noel Furlong in 1999, but he wasn’t done there.
-The Iranian-German has continually played tournaments with four- and five-figure buy-ins since his victory.
+The Iranian-German has continually flexed his poker strategy with four- and five-figure buy-ins since his victory.
 He even enters some events at mega stakes, like the $125,000 buy-in Triton Main Event in May 2024, where he finished 22nd for $235,000.

 But in his own words, poker only makes up 25% of his life.
 That life-changing win has afforded him plenty of time to focus on what’s most important – his wife, his daughter, and his trusty dog.